NASA-IMPACT/hls-foundation-sagemaker/README.md

 <!---- Provide an overview of what is being achieved in this repo ---->
 # HLS Foundation model Finetuning using AWS Sagemaker

-This repo demonstrates the how  Harmonized Landsat and Sentinel-2 (HLS) Foudnation Model can be finetuned using AWS sagemaker.
+This repo demonstrates the how  Harmonized Landsat and Sentinel-2 (HLS) Foundation Model can be finetuned using AWS sagemaker.
 The repo will also demonstrate how to get inferences from the fine-tuned model after the training is complete.

 # Prerequisites
 1. Basic understanding of git